On Tuesday 27th March members will show off their software manipulation skills with the annual "Hack a Shot" meeting.

 Welcome to our new season; we started with a bang on Tuesday, warmly welcoming two new members, Chris Edgecombe and Anders Mattson.
 We hope you enjoyed the experience and look forward to seeing you both again at the next meeting!
 We are also incredibly pleased to welcome back Fo Bugler - we look forward to seeing more of your creativity this season!

-To see some of Fo's outstanding work, please visit our Featured Members page, as Fo is our first star to feature there!
+To see some of Fo's outstanding work, please visit our Members Galleries page, as Fo is featured there!

 This meeting included our AGM, where Norman Crabb presented the club’s accounts for the last time, as he has stepped down as treasurer after many years of service, returning to the back benches where he will continue to play an active part in our club.
 Barbara Herbert was elected as our new treasurer, and although Normans are big shoes to fill we are confident Barbara is equal to the challenge!
 We are also pleased to announce we have a new chairman, Malcolm Balmer, who accepted his election to the position with an enthusiastic address to the members.
 The remaining committee members were re-elected on bloc.